-$C{tg\%}$ is a known or estimated concentration of a tracer gas inside the test article.
+C{tg%} is a known or estimated concentration of a tracer gas inside the test article.

-4.3.2 [LTR 13] Tracer gas concentration shall be greater than or equal to 5% at all the points of potential leak paths during leak tests.
+4.3.2 [LTR 13] Tracer gas concentration shall be at least 5% by volume at all the points of potential leak paths during leak tests.